BowlerM/Study-Bot/README.md

 ```bash
 node deploy-commands.js
 ```
-To deploy the command changes to the bot
+To deploy the command changes to the bot.